-The following table sets forth information regarding the beneficial ownership of shares of our common stock as of April 5, 2022 by (1) each person known to us to beneficially own more than 5% of our outstanding common stock, (2) each of our directors and named executive officers and (3) all of our directors and executive officers as a group.
+The following table sets forth information regarding the beneficial ownership of shares of our common stock as of April 4, 2023 by (1) each person known to us to beneficially own more than 5% of our outstanding common stock, (2) each of our directors and named executive officers and (3) all of our directors and executive officers as a group.
 Beneficial ownership is determined in accordance with the rules of the SEC.

 Our Class B common stock is not convertible into any other shares of capital stock.
 Each outstanding share of Class A common stock is convertible at any time at the option of the holder into one share of Class B common stock.
 In addition, each share of Class A common stock will convert automatically into one share of Class B common stock upon the occurrence of specified events, including any transfer, whether or not for value, except for certain transfers described in our amended and restated certificate of incorporation, including transfers to family members, trusts primarily for the benefit of the stockholder or the stockholder's family members, certain entities or fiduciaries controlled by the stockholder or the stockholder's family members, and transfers by operation of law pursuant to a qualified domestic order or in connection with a divorce settlement.
 Each share of Class A common stock will also convert automatically into one share of Class B common stock upon the death of a Class A common stockholder, except if such shares are transferred in accordance with the foregoing sentence.
-Further, each share of Class A common stock will convert into one share of Class B common stock if such conversion is approved by the holders of at least 90% of the then-outstanding shares of Class A common stock or if the Bentley Family (as defined below) ceases to beneficially own, in the aggregate, at least 20% of the issued and outstanding shares of Class B common stock (on a fully diluted basis and assuming the conversion of all issued and outstanding shares of Class A common stock).
+Further, each share of Class A common stock will convert into one share of Class B common stock if such conversion is approved by the holders of at least 90% of the then-outstanding shares of Class A common stock or if the Bentley Family ceases to beneficially own, in the aggregate, at least 20% of the issued and outstanding shares of Class B common stock (on a fully diluted basis and assuming the conversion of all issued and outstanding shares of Class A common stock).
 Once converted into Class B common stock, a share of Class A common stock may not be reissued.
-"Bentley Family" means the Bentleys and certain other family members and trusts and other entities controlled by or primarily for the benefit of the Bentleys and their families.

 We have determined beneficial ownership in accordance with the rules of the SEC, and thus it represents sole or shared voting or investment power with respect to our securities.
 Unless otherwise indicated below, to our knowledge, the persons and entities named in the table have sole voting and sole investment power with respect to all shares that they beneficially owned as set forth opposite such person's name, subject to community property laws where applicable.
-We have deemed shares of our common stock to be outstanding and beneficially owned by a person for the purpose of computing their percentage ownership if that person has the right to acquire voting or investment power in respect of such common stock within 60 days of April 5, 2022.
-Our calculation of the percentage of beneficial ownership is based on 11,601,757 shares of Class A common stock and 276,132,534 shares of Class B common stock outstanding as of April 5, 2022.
+We have deemed shares of our common stock to be outstanding and beneficially owned by a person for the purpose of computing their percentage ownership if that person has the right to acquire voting or investment power in respect of such common stock within 60 days of April 4, 2023.
+Our calculation of the percentage of beneficial ownership is based on 11,601,757 shares of Class A common stock and 279,933,541 shares of Class B common stock outstanding as of April 4, 2023.